rmdoperario/mini-addu-sis/README.md

-We nade a simple student information system a web page for students to submit their information, with a table displaying relevant data and a dropdown for selecting final grades.
+We made a simple student information system a web page for students to submit their information, with a table displaying relevant data and a dropdown for selecting final grades.

 Below is a brief explanation of each of the html files: